 Our priest was sharing his frustration over parishioners who took shortcuts and left church early.
 At a parish he was assigned to earlier in his career, parishioners received the host and exited via the side door without returning to their seats for the remainder of the service.
-He wondered how many of them had simply developed a bad habit and challenged them by saying, "The next time you find yourself leaving early, ask yourself, 'why am I doing this?'"
+He wondered how many of them had simply developed a bad habit and challenged them by saying, "The next time you find yourself leaving early, ask yourself, 'Why am I doing this?'"
 A lady approached him after the service and felt terrible about all of this.
 She said that she had been leaving early to tend to her sick husband.
-The Priest said that this didn't apply to her, she was already making a sacrifice by attending, and she should care for her husband.
-She paused and finally said, "but he passed away three years ago!"
+The priest said that this didn't apply to her; she was already making a sacrifice by attending, and should care for her husband.
+She paused and finally said, "But he passed away three years ago!"

 Sales Management's number one priority is to assure that their salespeople don't fall into old habits, take shortcuts, get lazy, or avoid steps in the sales process where they aren't as skilled or comfortable.
 Once your customized, optimized, integrated sales process is in place and introduced, my top 10 rules for all things sales process, strategy and tactics are: